 Discover a natural paradise of incredible wild beauty

 One of the last frontiers of Latin America is the English speaking nation of Guyana.
-As one of the most bio-diverse countries in the world, Guyana is a wildlife lover's dream.
-Over 800 species of bird, numerous insects, reptiles and mammals, including the Neotropical big five – the jaguar, giant river otter, giant ant eater, black caiman and the harpy eagle all call the forests of Guyana home.
+As one of the most bio-diverse countries in the world, Guyana is the ideal destination if you are a wildlife lover.
+The unchartered forests of Guyana are home to over 800 species of bird, numerous insects, reptiles and mammals, including the Neotropical big five – the jaguar, giant river otter, giant ant eater, black caiman and the harpy eagle.

 Best time to visit